uviniranasinghe/vehicle-service-reservation/README.md

-# Vehicle-service-reservation-system
-A secure vehicle service reservation application created using JSP and integrated with cloud-based IDP WSO2 Asgardeo.
+#A secure vehicle service reservation application developed using JSP and integrated with the cloud-based IDP, WSO2 Asgardeo.

-Let me show you how to set up this dynamic web application according to your credentials.
+Here’s a guide to setting up this dynamic web application based on your credentials.

-First of all, you need to add your database credentials to the DBConnection.java file like below.
+First, update the database credentials in the DBConnection.java file like this:

 ```java
 String dbUrl = "jdbc:mysql:<your db url>";